04 January 2021

-Eseye has helped to deliver over 500 unique IoT device design projects and provides connectivity to more than 2,000 customers globally that are now deployed actively in the field.
+We have helped to deliver over 500 unique IoT device design projects and provide connectivity to more than 2,000 customers globally that are now deployed actively in the field.
 We can design your IoT device for you and guide you through the device cycle from design to prototyping, development, field trials, building, testing, certification, production and deployment.
 Our team of experts ensure your device is equipped with all of the protocols it will need for the long term (10-15 years or even longer) and that it’s designed as a single stock-keeping unit (SKU) to simplify global deployment.

-If you plan to manage this inhouse, you’ll need to build expertise and capacity.
+If you plan to manage this in-house, you’ll need to build expertise and capacity.
 For global deployments, you’ll need to understand local regulations which, for example, can stop a standard roaming SIM card from working in a number of countries.
-Nor is the legislation as light or simple as you might wish, as different countries require different certification and are subject to local laws.
+Nor is the legislation as light or simple as you might wish, as different countries require different certifications and are subject to local laws.